Skip to content Skip to footer

 Additional benefits of this law include environmental protection, provision of social and health benefits, and promotion of equal employment opportunities in the energy sector.

-The enactment of the Law on the Promotion of the Use of Renewable Energy Sources (RES) marks a significant step for the Republic of Kosovo in advancing its energy strategy, fostering investment, and ensuring sustainable and equitable energy practices.
+The enactment of the Law on the Promotion of the Use of Renewable Energy Sources (RES) marks a significant step for Kosovo in advancing its energy strategy, fostering investment, and ensuring sustainable and equitable energy practices.

 Disclaimer: This newsletter provides general information and should not be construed as legal advice.
 Please consult our legal experts for specific guidance tailored to your unique circumstances.